Introduction to Assets

 However, to avoid manually creating .blk files for every simple asset type (e.g., textures, skeletons, dynamic models), Dagor supports a highly flexible system for creating virtual assets - through a .folder.blk file placed within the asset directory.

-In practice, simply placing textures and models into the appropriate folders is sufficient in 99.99% of cases.
+In practice, simply placing textures and models into the appropriate directories is sufficient in 99.99% of cases.
 Numerous rules, such as LOD (Level of Detail) switching distances and texture conversion rules, will be generated automatically.

 Note